emwap/signature-paper/paper.md

 Finally, the `Res` node is compiled and combined with the arguments to produce the function signature.
 The compilation of the function body is delegated to the Feldspar compiler.

-The final paper will show in more detail how the signature is compiled into C code.
+\todo{The final paper will show in more detail how the signature is compiled into C code.}